 Restricted Stock Unit Awards.
-On January 20, 2017, our named executive officers were awarded equity-settled restricted stock units under the Stock Incentive Plan in the following amounts: (i) 25,742 restricted stock units to Mr. Perkins, (ii) 12,871 restricted stock units to Mr. Heim, (iii) 9,653 restricted stock units to Mr. Chung and (v) 10,190 restricted stock units to Mr. Meloy.
+On January 20, 2017, our named executive officers were awarded equity-settled restricted stock units under the Stock Incentive Plan in the following amounts: (i) 25,742 restricted stock units to Mr. Perkins, (ii) 12,871 restricted stock units to Mr. Heim, (iii) 9,653 restricted stock units to Mr. McParland, (iv) 9,653 restricted stock units to Mr. Chung and (v) 10,190 restricted stock units to Mr. Meloy.
 The number of shares subject to each award is determined by dividing the total dollar value allocated to the award by the ten-day average closing price of the shares measured over a period prior to the date of grant.
 These restricted stock units vest in full on the third anniversary of the grant date, subject to the officer's continued service or fulfillment of certain service related requirements following retirement.

 Equity-Settled Performance Share Units.
 Our named executive officers also received an annual award of equity-settled performance share units under the Stock Incentive Plan for 2017.
-On January 20, 2017, our named executive officers were awarded equity-settled performance share units under the Stock Incentive Plan in the following target amounts: (i) 25,742 performance share units to Mr. Perkins, (ii) 12,871 performance share units to Mr. Heim, (iii) 9,653 performance share units to Mr. Chung and (v) 10,190 performance share units to Mr. Meloy.
+On January 20, 2017, our named executive officers were awarded equity-settled performance share units under the Stock Incentive Plan in the following target amounts: (i) 25,742 performance share units to Mr. Perkins, (ii) 12,871 performance share units to Mr. Heim, (iii) 9,653 performance share units to Mr. Chung and (v) 10,190 performance share units to Mr. McParland, (iv) 9,653 performance share units to Mr. Chung and (v) 10,190 performance share units to Mr. Meloy.
 The number of shares subject to each award is determined by dividing the total dollar value allocated to the award by the ten-day average closing price of the shares measured over a period prior to the date of grant.
-The performance share units, which are designed to settle in shares of Company common stock, are intended to further align the interests of the named executive officers and other executive officers with those of the Company's shareholders and provide meaningful incentives to the management team to consistently increase shareholder value over the long-term
+The performance share units, which are designed to settle in shares of Company common stock, are intended to further align the interests of the named executive officers and other executive officers with those of the Company's shareholders and provide meaningful incentives to the management team to consistently increase shareholder value over the long-term.

-The vesting of these awards is dependent on the satisfaction of certain service-related conditions and the Company's TSR relative to the TSR of the members of the LTIP Peer Group measured over designated periods.
+The vesting of these awards is dependent on the satisfaction of certain service-related conditions and the Company's TSR relative to the TSR of the members of a specified comparator group of the LTIP Peer Group measured over designated periods.
 For the 2017 performance share units, the LTIP Peer Group is composed of the Company and the following other companies:

 Boardwalk Pipeline Partners L.P.
 Buckeye Partners, L.P.
 DCP Midstream Partners L.P.
 Enable Midstream Partners L.P.
 EnLink Midstream Partners L.P.
 Genesis Energy, L.P.
 NuStar Energy, L.P.

+ONEOK, Inc.

-ONEOK, Inc. Plains GP Holdings, L.P.
+Plains GP Holdings, L.P.

 Tallgrass Energy Partners, L.P.

 Williams Companies, Inc.